 Lavender

 Lavender is commonly associated with healing and relaxation.
-Many use real blooms and their essential oils for aromatherapy and sleep.
+Many people use real blooms and their essential oils for aromatherapy and sleep.
 Others adore the flower for its distinct look.
 Bunches of lavender call to mind pictures of idyllic fields in Provence, France.
 Elevate the cozy feel of any space with these graceful stems.

 Daisy